longtingwu/longtingwu.github.io/_pages/talks.md

 author_profile: true
 ---

-The following is a list of talks which I have given in seminars, workshops and conferences.
+The following is a list of seminars, workshops and conferences where I have invited to give a talk.

+- 19.12.2023.
+International Workshop on Gromov-Witten Theory, Sun Yat-sen University.

 - 11.11.2023.
 Workshop on Quantum Cohomology II, SUSTech.